Nob: "What yew gitz doin? FIGHT! Dey ain't dead 'till I sez they dead..." (Squiggoth escapes) "Oo dat rumblin'?"

 O'Kais: "And shut down that comm chatter."

 The Necron Lord of Kronus usually does not speak, preferring to use Thomas Macabee as his voice when dealing with the other races.
 When you fight against the Chaos Stronghold, the Necron Lord breaks his silence to personally taunt Eliphas.
-Unfortunately all he can mutter is a few beeps and what sounded like a mechanical fart.
+Unfortunately all he can muster is a few beeps and what sounds like a mechanical fart.
 Eliphas then exclaims "you have no SOUL!"
 Granted, it's not because the Necron Lord made a robo-fart, but because Eliphas could not psychically link with the lord at all due to the nature of Necrons.
 It's also one of the few times Eliphas loses control of his demeanor.

 One from the original game, during one of the conversations between Sindri and Bale.
 Sindri is in the middle of performing a ritual when he is interrupted with Bale, who is angry about how close the Blood Ravens are getting.
 After he calms Bale down, Sindri actually has to say "Where were we?" before continuing the ritual.